 The various choices for each clocking option is given in the following sections.
 When the CPU wakes up from Power-down or Power-save, the selected clock source is used to time the start-up, ensuring stable Oscillator operation before instruction execution starts.
 When the CPU starts from reset, there is as an additional delay allowing the power to reach a stable level before commencing normal operation.
-The Watchdog Oscillator cycles used for timing this real-time part of the start-up time.
-The number of WDT Oscillator cycles used for each time-out is shown in Table 3.
-The frequency of the Watchdog Oscillator is shipped with CKSEL = "0001" and SUT = "10" (1 MHz Internal RC Oscillator, slowly rising power).
+The Watchdog Oscillator is used for timing this real-time part of the start-up time.
+The number of WDT Oscillator cycles used for each time-out is shown in Table 8-2.
+The frequency of the Watchdog Oscillator is voltage dependent as shown in "Typical Characteristics".
+The device is shipped with CKSEL = "0001" and SUT = "10" (1 MHz Internal RC Oscillator, slowly rising power).